nrkramer/Stonkboard/README.md

 ### Watchlist

 Second, change the `watchlist.json` to include whatever tickers you're interested in.
-The more tickers, the more quote data is pulled every minute.
+The more tickers, the more quote data is pulled every minute during market hours.
 Any ticker with `"chart": true` set will pull chart data during market hours.
 The empty dictionary for tickers not using chart data is mandatory.
 Example:
 ```json
 {
     "AAPL" : {},